Bedside Wound Care and Dressing

 Bedside wound care and dressing is a critical nursing procedure aimed at promoting healing, preventing infection, and ensuring patient comfort.
 The procedure involves assessing the wound, cleaning it with sterile solutions, and applying an appropriate dressing.
 The choice of dressing depends on the wound type, size, and exudate level.
 Proper hand hygiene, sterile technique, and careful handling of tissues are essential to avoid contamination.
 Regular monitoring of the wound ensures early detection of infection and guides ongoing treatment, making this procedure essential for recovery and patient safety.

-Care Before the Procedure
+Care before the procedure

 - Wash hands thoroughly and wear gloves.